-So, at the end of the day, Sekiro is precisely the kind of game that we have come to expect from FromSoftware and the Souls-like subgenre, though some would disagree that Sekiro can even be called a Souls-like game since it tweaks FromSoft’s formula so much and isn’t really an RPG but an action game that doesn’t offer much playstyle variety, unlike the preceding games.
+Sekiro is precisely the kind of game that we have come to expect from FromSoftware and the Souls-like subgenre.
+However, some would disagree that Sekiro can even be called a Souls-like game since it tweaks FromSoft’s formula so much and isn’t an RPG but an action game that doesn’t offer much playstyle variety, unlike the preceding games.

 But of course, like every game that came before it – FromSoftware game or otherwise – Sekiro: Shadows Die Twice is not without some flaws.

-In any case, Sekiro: Shadows Die Twice is the kind of game that you will either love or hate, and if you have the patience, the reflexes, and the focus to tackle its many challenging encounters, then you are pretty much guaranteed to love nearly every aspect of it, from its stunning vistas to the fast and visceral boss fights.
+In any case, Sekiro: Shadows Die Twice is the kind of game that you will either love or hate, and if you have the patience, the reflexes, and the focus to cope with its many challenging encounters, you are guaranteed to love nearly every aspect of it – from its stunning vistas to the fast and visceral boss fights.